 Vaginal Pain & Dryness

 Depleting hormones in perimenopause can cause irritation, itchiness, and dryness in, and around, the vagina.
-Menopause vaginal discomfort is often embarrassing, and uncomfortable, and not something many of us want to talk about.
+Medically termed as, Genitourinary Syndrome of the Menopause (GSM), or vulvovaginal menopause symptoms, this discomfort is often embarrassing, and uncomfortable, and not something many of us want to talk about.

 What causes menopause vaginal pain and dryness?